Aishanipach/Interview-Checkpoints/BasicsChecklist/dbms.md

 - Normalisation is by dividing data in different tables, while denormalisation using for example, JOIN IN, does the opposite.

+- An entity set is represented by a rectangle in a diagram.

 -